mozilla/bedrock/docs/coding.rst

 Import CSS Bundles
 ~~~~~~~~~~~~~~~~~~
-We created pre-built CSS bundles to be used for said components due to their frequency of use.
-This method only requires an import into the HTML page.
-Since it’s already a CSS bundle, we don’t need to import it in the respective CSS page.
+We created pre-built CSS bundles to be used for some components due to their frequency of use.
+This method only requires an import into the HTML template.
+Since it’s a separate CSS bundle, we don’t need to import that component in the respective page CSS.
 The CSS bundle import only works for the following components:

 * Split